phildougherty/go-tailscale-mcp/README.md

 ## Features

-### Authentication & Profile Management
+### Authentication & Configuration
-- Switch between multiple Tailscale profiles
-- List available profiles with active status
 - Login/logout functionality
-- Get current profile details
+- Configure using TAILSCALE_TAILNET environment variable

 ### Device Management
 - List all devices in the network